ShantanuGh-Kore/chatHistoryScript/README.md

 #Usage

+1. Update the config.json file with the bot specific configuration.

-Execute the chatHistory.js file with the command node chatHistory.js from command line.
+2. Execute the chatHistory.js file with the command node chatHistory.js from command line.
 The output file will be stored in the same directory as the script.